Special Educational Needs

 To contact SENDIAS at Camden please email SENDIASS@camden.gov.uk

-16. How does Acland Burghley enable students with SEND to engage fully in school life?
+How does Acland Burghley enable students with SEND to engage fully in school life?

-17. How do we secure equipment and facilities to support pupils with SEND?
+How do we secure equipment and facilities to support pupils with SEND?

-If a student requires additional equipment beyond what is available in school and that cannot be covered from the money assigned to that student, we would request additional funding from the relevant local authority.
+If a student requires additional equipment beyond what is available in school and that cannot be covered from the money assigned to that student, we will request additional funding from the relevant local authority.

-18. What anti-bullying measures are in place?
+What anti-bullying measures are in place?

 At Acland Burghley School we take a zero-tolerance approach to bullying.
 We do not accept bullying of any kind.
 Our behaviour policy outlines the rigorous systems that we have in place to ensure bullying is not part of the school culture - see section 16 of the behaviour policy.